aparreno14/OpenGalois/README.md

 A certificate contains:

-* the normalized input polynomial;
+- the normalized input polynomial;
-* a store of mathematical objects;
+- a store of mathematical objects;
-* a topologically ordered list of proved facts;
+- a topologically ordered list of proved facts;
-* the rule used for each fact;
+- the rule used for each fact;
-* the premises required by each rule;
+- the premises required by each rule;
-* optional rule-defined evidence;
+- optional rule-defined evidence;
-* non-normative summary data for user interfaces.
+- non-normative summary data for user interfaces.

 The verifier accepts a certificate only if the normative proof payload is valid.

-In particular, summaries, prose explanations, renderer output, and UI metadata do not affect correctness.
+In particular, summaries, prose explanations, renderer output and UI metadata do not affect correctness.

 ---

 ## The Objects / Facts / Rules model
+## The Objects / Facts / Rules model

 OpenGalois certificates are based on three concepts.
+OpenGalois certificates are based on three concepts.

 ### Objects

 Objects are mathematical values appearing in the proof, such as:

-* polynomials over (\mathbb{Q});
+- polynomials over `Q`;
-* rational numbers;
+- rational numbers;
-* group identifiers;
+- group identifiers;
-* lists of factors;
+- lists of factors;
-* radical expressions.
+- radical expressions.

 Objects are stored canonically and referenced by stable identifiers.